Wollaton Hall: Nottingham Natural History Museum

-The Museum started life as an interest group at the Nottingham Mechanics' Institution; it is now owned by the Nottingham City Council.
+The museum started life as an interest group at the Nottingham Mechanics' Institution; it is now owned by the Nottingham City Council.

 In 2017 the museum hosted a tour of dinosaur skeletons titled Dinosaurs of China, Ground Shakers to Feathered Flyers.
-The exhibition was very popular, and attended by over 125,000 people.
+The exhibition was attended by over 125,000 people.

-From July 2021 to August 2022, the Nottingham Natural History Museum is featuring the world's first exhibit of Titus, a "real" Tyrannosaurus rex fossil which was discovered in Montana, in the United States, in 2014.
+From July 2021 to August 2022, the Nottingham Natural History Museum featured the world's first exhibit of Titus, a "real" Tyrannosaurus rex fossil which was discovered in Montana, in the United States, in 2014.